telerik/kendo-ui-core/docs/controls/editors/autocomplete/overview.md

         autoComplete.list.width(400);
     </script>

-### Input Removal

-The AutoComplete enables you to remove the values from the input area of the widget through the `clearButton` configuration option.
-By default, it is enabled and set to `true`.
-As a result, a **x** button appears in the input area on hover.
-When clicked, it resets the value of the widget and triggers the `change` event.

 ## Templates

 The AutoComplete widget uses Kendo UI templates to enable control over the way an item and a pop-up header is rendered.
 For more information on the capabilities and syntax of the templates, refer to the [documentation]({% slug overview_kendoui_templatescomponent %}).